Masha Chernyak, Senior Vice President of Programs and Brand Strategy

-Masha is a strategic visionary, community organizer, and an experienced advocate for the Latino immigrant community.
+Masha is a strategic visionary, passionate storyteller, and an experienced advocate for the Latino immigrant community.

 An immigrant herself, Masha served in the Peace Corps in rural Guatemala and worked as a community organizer on Chicago’s South Side.
 While working at UNO, Chicago’s largest Latino education and advocacy organization, Masha led the creation of a parent university for Latino immigrants and graduated over 1,000 students a year.
 In this same role, Masha organized hundreds of Latino parents and diverse cross-sector leaders during an advocacy campaign that brought UNO $98 million in funding from the State of Illinois.

 Masha holds a Bachelor’s in Marketing from University of Cincinnati and a Master’s in Public Affairs and Politics from the University of San Francisco.
 She is a marketing guru, a talented photographer, and speaks three languages (Russian, Spanish, and English).
 Masha is driven by a deep sense of urgency to elevate the voices of immigrants and their contributions to this country.
-In her free time, Masha loves to make art, visit New Orleans, and to laugh loud with her two heroes- her parents.
+She is integral in helping to create and sustain LCF’s culture focused on love, trust, and change, not charity.
+In her free time, Masha loves to make art, go on adventures with her husband and toddler, and laugh with her heroes- her parents: Vladimir and Svetlana Chernyak.